CEEMS Exporter

 ceems_exporter --collector.ipmi_dcmi --collector.ipmi_dcmi.force-native-mode

-Generally ipmi
+Generally, ipmi

-related commands are available for only root
+related commands are available only for root

 .
 More on the privileges

-can be consulted from Security section.
+can be consulted from the Security section.

-When the compute nodes have GPUs, it is important to verify what IPMI DCMI power reading report exactly.
+When the compute nodes have GPUs, it is important to verify what IPMI DCMI power reading reports exactly.
 Depending on the vendor's implementation, it might or might not include the power consumption of GPUs.

 Redfish collector